-Council may release information that is not covered by the mandatory provision and that is not already publicly available, free of charge.
-Council will review the information they release proactively at least every twelve months by considering if there is information that may be of interest to the general public and could be released proactively or information that is regularly requested by members of the public and whether it may be released on a proactive basis.
+Council may release information can make an executive decision to release extra information that is not covered by the mandatory provision and that is not already publicly available, free of charge.
+Council must-will review the information they release proactively at least every twelve months by considering if there is information that may be of interest to the general public and could be released proactively or information that is regularly requested by members of the public and whether it may be released on a proactive basis.